 On the Hunt for Lost Moons

-The amateur, who gave his name only as Kenneth, found inspiration in two Minor Planet Electronic Circulars from November, which reported recovery of two previously lost Jovian moons (S/2003 J 16 in MPEC 2020 V10 and S/2003 J 9 in MPEC 2020 V19).
+The amateur, Kai Ly, found inspiration in two Minor Planet Electronic Circulars from November, which reported recovery of two previously lost Jovian moons (S/2003 J 16 in MPEC 2020 V10 and S/2003 J 9 in MPEC 2020 V19).
 Those reports were submitted by professional astronomers, who found the moons in images dating from 2010 through 2018.

-To begin his quest to find other lost moons, Kenneth turned to the Canadian Astronomy Data Centre’s Solar System Object Image Search (SSOIS), where he found the best images of the small Jovian moons came from the same 3.6-meter Canada-France-Hawaii Telescope used to discover them.
+To begin their quest to find other lost moons, Ly turned to the Canadian Astronomy Data Centre’s Solar System Object Image Search (SSOIS), where they found the best images of the small Jovian moons came from the same 3.6-meter Canada-France-Hawaii Telescope used to discover them.

-“I simply search on an object's name and the page automatically displays a list of all the raw images that are supposed to contain the object,” he said.
-He started seeking the missing moons in images which covered the area where they should have been (according to their orbits) shortly before the first images used in their discoveries.
-He used that data to extend the moons’ orbits over longer time periods.
-With more orbital data, he could then hunt for additional images, and so on.
+“I simply search on an object's name and the page automatically displays a list of all the raw images that are supposed to contain the object,” they said.
+Ly started seeking the missing moons in images which covered the area where they should have been (according to their orbits) shortly before the first images used in their discoveries.
+Ly then used that data to extend the moons’ orbits over longer time periods.
+With more orbital data, they could then hunt for additional images, and so on.

-With each raw image around 300 megabytes, Kenneth says tongue-in-cheek, “most time spent during moon hunting was simply waiting for the files to finish downloading.”
+With each raw image around 300 megabytes, Ly says tongue-in-cheek, “most time spent during moon hunting was simply waiting for the files to finish downloading.”
 But that was only the first step.

-Kenneth lined up sequential images using the World Coordinate System to help him match coordinates of reference stars.
-Then he spent up to several minutes blinking images, seeking objects that were moving from one frame to the next.
-The Aladin Sky Atlas helped him measure objects’ positions and movement, then he used Find_Orb software to calculate their orbits around Jupiter.
+Ly lined up sequential images using the World Coordinate System to help match coordinates of reference stars.
+Then they spent up to several minutes blinking images, seeking objects that were moving from one frame to the next.
+The Aladin Sky Atlas helped Ly measure objects’ positions and movement, then they used Find_Orb software to calculate the moons’ orbits around Jupiter.

-His feat would not have been possible until recent years, says Sam Deen, another amateur astronomer who helped Kenneth and has done recovery work of his own.
+The feat would not have been possible until recent years, says Sam Deen, another amateur astronomer who helped Ly and has done recovery work of his own.
 “The main resource we amateurs have nowadays is the sheer amount of data from the world’s largest telescopes [and] observatories taken every night for us to hunt through,” he adds.

 But while the data and analytical software are free and publicly available, that doesn’t mean it’s easy going.
 “The process is complicated, and the infrastructure isn’t always user-friendly,” Deen notes.
 Few amateurs use such resources now, but he asserts that anyone who puts in the time can do the same kind of work.